 Ugu becomes the first choice for a learning partnership on water service provision, administrative systems and procedures and value-chain methods on sharing growth in the agriculture sector.
 It is against this backdrop that the two Districts (Gert Sibande and Ugu) signed a Memorandum of Understanding (MOU) on 20 September 2007 that sealed the partnership.

-1.11.6.3 Partnership between GSDM and Umhlathuze Water
+1.11.6.2 Partnership between GSDM and Umhlathuze Water

 One of the roles of the District as identified above is the water quality management and pollution control, and in this regard the GSDM has embarked upon a twinning arrangement by way of a Memorandum of Understanding with Mhlathuze Water- Amanzi.
-This will be established to develop a strong and mutually beneficial working relationship and friendship between the Gert Sibande District Municipality and Mhlathuze Water-Amanzi and the respective local municipalities of Gert Sibande District Municipality in achieving quality water for all as per the Province's "Water for all" flagship programme.
+This will be established to develop a strong and mutually beneficial working relationship and friendship between the Gert Sibande District Municipality and Mhlathuze Water- Amanzi and the respective local municipalities of Gert Sibande District Municipality in achieving quality water for all as per the Province's "Water for all" flagship programme.

-Mechanisms to exchange best practices and the sharing of developmental information will be established.
-This will strengthen the capacity of the Gert Sibande District Municipality to meet optimum quality water and sanitation service delivery levels in specific municipal functions and operational areas within a three year term.

-Mechanisms to share knowledge on programmes that will enhance quality water and sanitation supply and reduce the risk of contaminated and polluted water and the resultant waterborne and similar diseases, within the Gert Sibande District municipality will also take priority.
+Mechanisms to exchange best practices and the sharing of developmental information have been established.
+Mhlathuze Water-Amanzi has contributed in strengthen the capacity of the GSDM to meet optimum quality water and sanitation service delivery levels in specific municipal functions and operational areas.
+Mechanisms to share knowledge on programmes that will enhance quality water and sanitation supply and reduce the risk of contaminated and polluted water and the resultant waterborne and similar diseases, within the Gert Sibande District municipality have taken priority.